Trivadis/plsql-formatter-settings/README.md

 See [releases](https://github.com/Trivadis/plsql-formatter-settings/releases) for settings supporting older versions.

+## Patching SQL Developer

+SQL Developer is slowly reaching the end of its life cycle.
+The days when SQL Developer and SQLcl were released almost simultaneously every quarter are long gone.
+We can continue to expect regular SQLcl releases, but with the availability of SQL Developer as a Visual Studio Code Extension, SQL Developer will only be updated sporadically.

+A new SQLcl version typically comes with enhancements and bug fixes in the area of PL/SQL and SQL grammar.
+And this also requires an adaptation of the formatting rule due to symbol name changes etc. And as a result, these formatting rules can actually only be used in SQLcl.

+However, we know that the grammars and the formatter are provided in a JAR called `dbtools-common.jar`.
+And this JAR file also exists in the SQL Developer distribution.
+This means that in order to be able to use the current formatting rules in SQL Developer, we have to copy the `dbtools-common.jar` file from SQLcl to SQL Developer as follows:

+1. Quit SQL Developer

+   We are going to patch SQL Developer.
+This is not possible on Windows if SQL Developer is running.
+On other OS this might have strange effects.
+Therefore quit SQL Developer.

+2. Rename SQL Developer’s `dbtools-common.jar`

+   Find the `dbtools-common.jar` in your SQL Developer installation.
+In our case it's in `/Applications/SQLDeveloper.app/Contents/Resources/sqldeveloper/sqldeveloper/lib`.
+Rename this file to `dbtools-common.original.jar`.

+3. Copy SQLcl’s `dbtools-common.jar`

+   Find the `dbtools-common.jar` in your SQLcl installation.
+In our case it's in `/usr/local/bin/sqlcl/lib`.
+Copy the file to the SQL Developer’s directory (where `dbtools-common.original.jar` is located).

+4. Start SQL Developer

+   Open an editor and test if the formatter is working.

+We have successfully tested this procedure with SQL Developer 23.1.1.
+However, there were cases in the past where this did not work.
+For example, using the JAR of SQLcl 20.3.0 in SQL Developer 20.2.0.
+Replacing a JAR requires a certain level of compatiblity.
+We therefore expect that this procedure will no longer work with an upcoming version of SQLcl.
+We will update this section as soon as we know more.

 ## Deviating Settings

 Please note that these settings do not comply with rule 5.
 Line breaks are placed after a comma and not before.
 All other rules are followed.
 However, you can easily change this in the preferences.